How malicious AI swarms can threaten democracy: The fusion of agentic AI and LLMs marks a new frontier in information warfare: Pathways of Harms to Democracy

 \section{Pathways of Harms to Democracy}

-The unprecedented capabilities of AI swarm-driven influence campaigns pose profound threats to democracy by shaping public opinion formation~\cite{Jungherr,summerfield2024advancedaisystemsimpact}.
-These capabilities convert into at least five cascading harms (see Figure~\ref{fig:malicious-ai-swarm}).
+Emerging capabilities of swarm-driven influence campaigns threaten democracy by shaping public opinion, which leads to cascading harms.
+These pathways are conditional claims that may materialize, especially where recommenders, ad markets, and moderation practices reward coordinated messaging with weak provenance, and where business models privilege engagement over authenticity (i.e., the currently dominant model of most social media platforms).
+Emerging counter-trends such as migration to smaller communities and increased reliance on verified outlets may mitigate some harms.

-The immediate effect is a synthetic consensus that exploits social-proof heuristics.
-Swarms may seed harmonized narratives across disparate niches, creating the illusion of majority agreement within days.
-Citizens update opinions based on perceived peer norms, not evidence.
-This chorus of seemingly independent voices creates a mirage of grassroots consensus with enhanced speed and persuasiveness.
-The result is a deeply embedded manipulation strategy that allows operators to nudge public discourse almost invisibly over extended periods of time.
+In today's fragmented information environment, ideological echo chambers offer fertile ground for manipulation.
+AI swarms are uniquely equipped to exploit this by engineering a synthetic consensus that appears to bridge these divides.
+They may seed narratives across disparate niches, creating an illusion of majority agreement.
+They can also boost this illusion by liking posts, making narratives appear widely supported.
+Citizens then update opinions based on peer norms, more so than evidence.
+A chorus of seemingly independent voices creates a mirage of bipartisan grassroot consensus with enhanced speed and persuasiveness.
+The result is deeply embedded manipulation that lets operators nudge public discourse almost invisibly over time.

-This coordinated chorus also erodes the independence that collective intelligence requires, and which democracies rely on.
-While the previous effect exploits the influence of social norms, this second impact directly undermines human cognitive information processing systems.
-Specifically, the “wisdom of crowds” phenomenon, where aggregated judgments outperform individual experts, depends critically on independence between judgments~\cite{hahn2024individuals,pilditch2025problem,christakis2009connected}.
-When AI agents in a swarm coordinate to simulate diverse voices across platforms–appearing as distinct citizens, experts, and community leaders while actually representing a singular strategic objective–citizens can overestimate the informational value of this artificial consensus.
+This chorus erodes the independence essential to collective intelligence and democracy, already weakened by pervasive social influence operations on contemporary platforms.
+Beyond social norms, this directly undermines human cognitive information processing.
+The ``wisdom of crowds,'' where aggregated judgments outperform experts, depends critically on independence between judgments.
+While rudimentary botnets already replicate messages to simulate consensus, swarms of AI agents can do so with far greater sophistication, adaptivity, and contextual awareness.
+Citizens may then overestimate the informational value of this artificial consensus and may further magnify it by sharing the information themselves.
+Coordinated outputs can erode independence and diversity of inputs, particularly when platform features amplify social proof and herd signals; where governance or platform design reduces these incentives, effects may attenuate.